Zyano0x/Zyano0x/README.md

 - 🚀 Eagerly embracing continuous learning and growth.
 - 🌿 Diving deeper into the tech landscape to broaden my expertise.
 - 💻 Actively engaging with the Open Source community.
-- 🎨 Passionate about crafting user-centric and aesthetically pleasing UI/UX designs.
+- 🎨 Enthusiastic about crafting visually appealing UI/UX designs.
 - 📖 Avid reader exploring the synergy between technology and narrative.
 - 🔗 Driven by the potential of technology to drive societal progress, I aim to contribute to meaningful projects with real-world impact.
 <!--End Intro-->